janhesters/geromekevin/content/blog/updater-functions-in-setstate/index.md

 Here we keep our light bulb hanging from the ceiling by destructuring and spreading out the nested key.

-I hope you either always avoided this stupid mistake or you learned as much as I did here 🎓.
+I hope you learned something interesting here today 🎓.